Trump’s immigration order send ripples of dismay through UK tech community

 “They can’t and won’t jeopardize that unless there is a cast iron case that Trump is really being a fascist… If we had three to four solid trade deals in place for post-Brexit I think it would be a different story.”

 The source went on to describe their team members’ opinions on the immigration ban as ranging from “I’m so worried I can’t focus on work” to “It’s very targeted, precise and temporary, so I’m not worried”, adding: “There are still lots of people who are “prisoners of hope”.
 Saying things like “I hope he isn’t as bad as he seems – let’s wait and see”.
+They also noted some staff are voicing concerns about traveling to the US.

 “The executive order stops travel for three months while ‘proper policies are put in place’ — it’s those policies that will be the super interesting ones,” they added.